Two-color Fair Isle patterning on Brother KH800 and KH801 knitting machines.

 About retaining bars in knitting machines and ribbers.

 … this article is in constant progress as I learn about various knitting machines and their retaining bars.
+By the way, a chart on which machine uses what kind of retaining bar can be found here.
+Read how to deal with a stuck retaining bar at the end of this blog post.

 Almost all knitting machines and ribbers have retaining bars.
 Some machines have retaining bars with a sponge attached to them.
 Some machines (the majority of plastic flatbed machines) have only a long and narrow sponge (without the metal holder).
-Ribbers come with either a “retaining bar+sponge” assemble or only with the plastic retaining bar (no sponge strip).
+Ribbers come with either a “retaining bar+sponge” assembly or only with the plastic retaining bar (no sponge strip).

-The main role of these retaining bars is to hold the needles in place and to prevent it from bouncing up and down when knitting.
+The main role of these retaining bars is to hold the needles in place and to prevent them from bouncing up and down when knitting.

 Below are the situations when you want and need to remove (and inspect in many cases) the retaining bar: